 - Suppressor Cores: Another type of gun suppressor called a monocore has a solid cylindrical design with holes and baffles machined out of the core.

-Firearms Parts and Components Machining With Buell Automatics
+Custom Firearms Parts and Components Machining with Buell Automatics

 At Buell Automatics, we specialize in machining high-quality firearm components from metal and plastic.
-We manufacture standard and custom gun parts to strict tolerances and with minimal variability between runs.
-Contact us today to learn more about our capabilities or request a quote to start your order.
+We manufacture custom gun parts to strict tolerances and with minimal variability between runs.
+If you need a specialized custom gun component produced, contact us today to learn more about our capabilities or request a quote to start your order.